temporal-community/temporal-ai-agent/setup.md

     * This api might be slow to respond, so you may want to increase the start to close timeout, `TOOL_ACTIVITY_START_TO_CLOSE_TIMEOUT` in `workflows/workflow_helpers.py`
 * Requires a Stripe key for the `create_invoice` tool.
 Set this in the `STRIPE_API_KEY` environment variable in .env
     * It's free to sign up and get a key at [Stripe](https://stripe.com/)
+        * Set permissions for read-write on: `Credit Notes, Invoices, Customers and Customer Sessions`
     * If you're lazy go to `tools/create_invoice.py` and replace the `create_invoice` function with the mock `create_invoice_example` that exists in the same file.

 #### Agent Goal: goal_match_train_invoice
+NOTE: This goal was developed for an on-stage demo and has failure (and its resolution) built in to show how the agent can handle failures and retry.
 * Finding a match requires a key from [Football Data](https://www.football-data.org).
 Sign up for a free account, then see the 'My Account' page to get your API token.
 Set `FOOTBALL_DATA_API_KEY` to this value.
     * If you're lazy go to `tools/search_fixtures.py` and replace the `search_fixtures` function with the mock `search_fixtures_example` that exists in the same file.
 * We use a mock function to search for trains.
 Start the train API server to use the real API: `python thirdparty/train_api.py`